ctrlplusb/react-jobs/README.md

 ## Alternatives

+Yes, I am aware there is a wide array of alternatives available.
+There are however some sublte/huge differences between this library and the rest.

-Below are some of the alternatives along with a brief description of the differences between this library and each of them.
+Below is a list of the alternatives along with a brief description of the differences between this library and each of them.
+It's good to make yourselve familiar with all of them.
+Perhaps one of them will be a better fit for your specific needs.

 ### [`async-props`](https://github.com/ryanflorence/async-props)